 You probably heard of it before.
-Simply put, electronic learning, or eLearning for short, is any type of training, learning, or education on electronic devices.
-With eLearning, educational materials can be delivered and consumed on electronic devices such as computers, tablets, and sometimes even smartphones.
-Examples for eLearning are watching a video tutorial, reading an interesting article on the internet, or taking part in an online quiz - it is basically any form of delivery of learning and training through digital resources.
+Simply put, electronic learning, or e-learning for short, is any type of training, learning, or education on electronic devices.
+With e-learning, educational materials can be delivered and consumed on electronic devices such as computers, tablets, and sometimes even smartphones.
+Examples for e-earning are watching a video tutorial, reading an interesting article on the internet, or taking part in an online quiz - it is basically any form of delivery of learning and training through digital resources.

-As you can see, we use eLearning every day to develop ourselves as individuals.
-Universities and companies, from small start-ups to large enterprises, use eLearning to train their employees or students and optimize their internal processes.
+We use e-learning every day to develop ourselves as individuals.
+Universities and companies, from small start-ups to large enterprises, use e-learning to train their employees or students and optimize their internal processes.

-The majority of online learning platforms offer different types of programs:
+The majority of online learning platforms offer different types of programs, here are 3 examples:

 This is the smallest type of all programs available.
 Individual courses can be 1-off classes, once-in-a-while classes, regular classes, or courses available all the time.
 When choosing to learn with individual courses, you often study alone and are largely on your own.
 And if you have any questions, there is a group discussion forum in most cases.
 The typical duration of these courses ranges from just a few weeks to a couple of months.